 Manuele 真入得 瑠 "Get into the truth and acquire jewels" .

 This space want contains weekly handy tips & tools on request & cool stuff i find in Japan or what I'm doing in my own business traveling around the Globe.
 I'm averse to spam, as I'm sure you are, so i aim to make it very useful, stay in touch here so you don't miss out!
 If you like to drink Tea, Coffee or Sake into a guinomi, mug, tea or an unique bowl, this space will grow weekly and I'll keep adding Tea Ceremony ware as i'm learning something more everyday !
-With time i became familiar with Hagi Ware, a pottery style that as changed as i do frequently when its about Art.
+With time i became familiar with Hagi Ware, a pottery style that as changed as i do frequently.
 In Hagi City they have long ranked the most precious ceramic wares in the world made for the tea ceremony.
 I use to call : The charms of Hagi ware's rough clay & rich pockmarked surfaces, laced with diamond cracks in the glaze.

 \m/ Born to lose, Lived to Win \m/